Work This Summer on Mackinac Island with the Largest, Greatest Draft Horse Herd in the World

 Mackinac Island was the Country's second national park and Michigan's first state park.
 Automobiles have been banned on the Island for over 100 years.
-As a result, the horses of Carriage Tours are more than just the iconic imagery of the Island, they are also what keeps the Island moving by providing all types of transportation including horse drawn drays for freight, taxis, and tour carriages.
+As a result, the horses of Carriage Tours what keeps the Island moving by providing all types of transportation including horse drawn drays for freight, taxis, and tour carriages.

 About Mackinac Island Carriage Tours